mackenziekbrooks/dci102-f21-humanitiesdata/docs/how-the-web-works.md

 2. Add a background color.
 3. Change the border on your table.
 4. Add style to your links when you hover over them.
-5. Add 5 more style elements to your page.
+5. Add style to five more elements.
+This means you should identify five different elements from your HTML document and find ways to style them.
+Maybe your `<p>` needs to be indented or your `<a href=""` link should open in a new tab.
+Think about common styles you see online and try to replicate them.

 ### Activity 1.4: Make it live